arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

   of us that might have amazing automation protection could find themselves in the awful position where a change could turn your tests from friends to foes as they all go red.
 There are engineering patterns that when employed can help keep your test suites friendly.
-I'll be exploring some of them here.
+I want to introduce you to the 'mother of all creation methods', Object Mother.
 featuredpost: true
 featuredimage: /img/mothersday.jpg
 tags: